Frequently Asked Questions

-Must I inform the UT Southwestern Office for Technology Development of my invention?
+Must I inform the Office for Technology Development of my invention?

-As a condition of employment, UT System policy dictates that all UT Southwestern employees (including students, postdoctoral fellows, clinicians, and faculty members) disclose inventions and discoveries if they were created under at least one of following conditions: using UT Southwestern facilities, on UT Southwestern time, or relating to employment duties at UT Southwestern.
+As a condition of employment, UT System Employment Policy requires that all UT Southwestern employees (including graduate students, postdoctoral fellows, clinicians, and faculty members) disclose inventions and discoveries if they were created under at least one of following conditions:

 Does UT Southwestern own every invention I create?

-The Board of Regents of the University of Texas System (Board), through UT Southwestern, owns rights to inventions created by employees where one of the following is true: the invention is related to UT employment duties, the invention was made using UT facilities, or the invention was created on UT time.
+The Board of Regents of the University of Texas System (Board), through UT Southwestern, owns all inventions created by employees where one of the following is true:

-Ownership of inventions created under a Sponsored Research Agreement, Lab Study Agreement, Clinical Study Agreement, or Material Transfer Agreement is dictated by the language in the Agreement.
-Therefore, it is critical to inform the UT Southwestern Office for Technology Development of these agreements when an invention is disclosed.
+Ownership of inventions created under a Sponsored Research Agreement, Collaborative Research Agreement, Data Use Agreement, Lab Study Agreement, Clinical Study Agreement, or Material Transfer Agreement is dictated by the language in the Agreement.
+Therefore, when an invention is disclosed, it is critical to inform the Office for Technology Development if one of these agreements has previously been signed.

 How are “employment duties” defined?

-For the purpose of determining ownership of intellectual property, any invention made within the area of expertise for which you are hired by UT Southwestern would be subject to Board ownership.
+For the purpose of determining ownership of intellectual property, any invention made within the areas of patient care, biomedical education, or biomedical research are owned by the Board.